Guide to Commencement

 Get the most out of your last days on campus.
 Here are Saturday’s highlights:

-- Noon — Awards Luncheon — Since awards are given out both during this event, and earlier in the week, a program will be provided that notes all awards received by the students.
+- Noon — Awards Luncheon — This is when Dr. Curtis delivers her speech to the graduating class.
+Awards are given out during this event, and earlier in the week.
+A program will be provided that notes all awards received by the students.

 - 2 pm — Music and Dance — This event includes performances by several musical ensembles, including the Mellow-D’s, Rhapso-D’s, and Chamber Singers, as well as senior dance numbers to celebrate those students who have participated in the dance program.